In This Our Life: Plot

 The police find Stanley's abandoned car with blood on the front end and question her.
 She lies, telling them that she loaned her car to Parry on the night of the fatal accident.
 On the strength of the accusation, Parry is jailed.
 However, Roy suspects that Stanley is hiding the truth, and Parry's mother said he was home with her all evening, studying.
 Stanley refuses to admit her responsibility, even when Roy arranges for her to see Parry at the jail.
 Stanley tries to convince Parry to confirm her story.
-Later, her ex-husband Craig confronts her once more after questioning the bartender at the restaurant, who remembered seeing Stanley.
+Later, her ex-fiance Craig confronts her once more after questioning the bartender at the restaurant, who remembered seeing Stanley.
 Craig knows that Stanley left the restaurant, drunk, just before the time of the fatal accident.
 Craig plans to take Stanley to the district attorney, but she flees to Fitzroy's house and pleads for his help.
 However, having just learned that he has only six months to live, Fitzroy is too distraught to do anything for Stanley.
 Stanley is chased by the police; she crashes her car and dies.

 Craig is attempting to comfort Roy as she anxiously frets about how to help her sister, when the authorities call to inform them that Stanley died.